QiLi111/NR-Rec-FUS/README.md

 ## Data
 This repository contains a few samples of the full data set.
 The full data set is available [here](https://zenodo.org/doi/10.5281/zenodo.11178508), associated with the TUS-REC Challenge, MICCAI 2024.
 We have reorganised the data set to provide a clearer data structure.
-For more information, please visit the [Challenge website](https://github-pages.ucl.ac.uk/tus-rec-challenge/).
+For more information, please visit the [Challenge website](https://github-pages.ucl.ac.uk/tus-rec-challenge/) and [GitHub repo](https://github.com/QiLi111/tus-rec-challenge_baseline).

 The example data set is stored in a `.h5` file, including train (6 scans), val (2 scans), and test (2 scans) sets.
 The indices of samped scans are indicated by `.json` files.
 The following shows the data structure.